jhonatansaman/weather-forecast/README.md

 # Weather Forecast- NextJS 💻

-This is a NextJS project using the openweatherMap APIs to be able to consult the 7-day weather forecast, in addition it was using Prisma to be able to save information regarding favorite cities
+This is a NextJS project using the openweatherMap APIs to be able to consult the 7-day weather forecast, in addition it was using Prisma to be able to save information regarding favorite cities using SQLite do store the informations.

 ## Getting Started